 Here are the steps you need to take to get out of the debt trap.

 We hope this article provided you with all the information about debt mutual funds.

 Use what is mentioned here to do more research and continue learning about debt funds in India.
+Before investing it is always wiser to estimate the return on investment and the tax payable on the returns.
+You can use Scripbox’s income tax calculator to get an estimate of tax payable.
 Once you feel ready, you can start investing.

 Start small with whatever income you can spare and increase your investment objective whenever you can afford to do so.
 Good luck!

 Taxation on mutual funds is a complex topic.
 Taxes paid on your mutual fund investments vastly depend on factors such as what kind of funds you have invested in, the duration of your investment, which income tax slab you belong to and so on.